keptn/keptn.github.io/content/home/integration-workflow-top-left.md

-New workflow in Keptn are triggered by send new-artefact events either via the CLI or Keptn API.
+New workflows in Keptn are triggered by sending a new-artifact event either via the CLI or the Keptn API.
 You can easily add this your Continuous Integration scripts.